February 20, 2025 | Natalie Webber

 • If you have thin or weakened skin, due to ageing, malnutrition, or smoking

-• If you suffer from incontinence, as this can contribute to skin breakdown and increase the risk of pressure damage
+• If you suffer from incontinence, this can contribute to skin breakdown and increase the risk of pressure damage

 Get in touch